tanwsc/MuseumSiteProject/README.md

 ### Unsolved problems

+- Search function -- not just by title keyword
 - Theme creation
 - Image zoom -- Replaced with modal as placeholder but layout is not ideal
-- Overall layout and UX of website
+- Overall layout and UI of website
 - Refactoring the code

 ## APIs Used